 I flossed occasionally with non-fancy mint dental floss, but never enough for it to become a habit.

-When my husband got his clean bill of health from the dentist, he told me to make an appointment to get my teeth cleaned.
+When my husband got his clean bill of health from the dentist, he told me it was my turn.
 I procrastinated, knowing that I hadn’t been taking care of my teeth as I should have and that my teeth were not in “going-to-the-dentist” shape.
 Plus there STILL was never a good time to spend half the day driving to and from the dentist with two kids in tow.

 About six months later, when I still hadn’t made an appointment, Mr. Crumbs lovingly took matters into his own hands.
 He called the dentist, made an appointment for himself, and then immediately made an appointment for me too.